 - Carry out regular inspections for termite activity

 - When building a new home lay down a termite barrier

-Skirting boards are like a giant t-bone steak for termites, they also provide dry wood termites a stable living environment.
+Skirting boards are like a giant t-bone steak for termites, they also provide dry wood termites with a stable living environment.

 - Check for termite damage by pressing thumb against the skirting board.